Introduction to Location Lighting with Jock McDonald

 The class begins with a little tech talk on basic physics of light, practical understanding that directly applies to photography and be will put to use throughout the workshop.
 We will move on to discussing and working with subtleties of natural light and then the integration of artificial light.
 Students will discover how equipment choice can affect the mood of an image by experimenting with various light sources and modifiers such as bounces, diffusion material, umbrellas, soft boxes and grids.
 Basic as well as more complex lighting setups will be demonstrated and discussed.
 Emphasis will be placed upon utilizing the surrounding environment to the photographer’s advantage.
 The goal is to provide each student with basic knowledge for seeing and working with light on location and the confidence to use natural and artificial light in various conditions.

-The workshop will include hands-on shooting sessions working with models.
+The workshop will include hands-on shooting sessions with models, and at least one location shoot off-site.
+Past locations have inlcuded Venice Beach, the Cadillac Hotel, Griffith Park, the Jesus Wall and the Hollywood Vaults.
 Students should have a digital or flim SLR camera capable of manual exposure settings and a hot shoe or sync connection.

 Enrollment limit: 15 students